-GAM 400 Project IV (5 Cr.)
+GAM 400 Project IV (5 cr.)

-Prerequisite(s): GAM 350 & CS 250 or GAM 352 & GAT 251
+Prerequisite(s): CS 250 or GAT 251, GAM 350 or GAM 352 or GAM 390 or GAM 490

 This project is divided into two semesters and focuses on the creation of an innovative game, simulation, or demo.
-Students may use current software and hardware technologies with instructor approval, such as web technologies, gaming consoles, mobile devices, commercial physics engines, commercial game engines, hands-free input devices, etc. These technologies can be used to implement technical features, such as 3D animation, advanced lighting and rendering, advanced 3D physics, high-performance networking, and advanced AI algorithms.
+Students may use current software and hardware technologies with instructor approval, such as web technologies, gaming consoles, mobile devices, commercial physics engines, commercial game engines, hands-free input devices, etc. These technologies can be used to implement technical features, such as 3D animation, advanced lighting and rendering, advanced 3D physics, high-performance networking, and advanced Al algorithms.
 Innovation can also come from the design, visuals, and/or audio components of the project.
 Students work independently or in teams, as appropriate to the scope of their project.
 Additional topics may include advanced interviewing techniques and writing effective resumes.

-GAM 450 Project IV (5 Cr.)
+GAM 450 Project IV (5 cr.)